An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 He kept looking through the window while he had his hands joined at the back giving a clear sign that the meeting was over.

-This time, he figured out he would be all alone in uncharted waters, in a world where the rules are different, in a world where he could not even speak the language, in a world where he could not rely on anybody but himself.
+This time, he figured out he would be all alone in uncharted waters, in a world where the rules are different, where he could not even speak the language, in a world where he could not rely on anybody else but himself.
 He panicked!
 “I have no pocket!
 How am I supposed to win a game like this?”